-In connection with certain international transactions and construction-type contracts, we have entered into various performance guarantees.
-As of April 26, 2008, we had outstanding \$9,297 in standby letters of credit and \$45,332 in outstanding surety bonds.
+Performance Guarantees: In connection with certain international transactions and construction-type contracts, we have entered into various performance guarantees.
+As of May 2, 2009, we had outstanding \$3,238 in standby letters of credit and \$37,592 in outstanding surety bonds.
 Performance guarantees provided by standby letters of credit and performance bonds are issued to certain customers to guarantee the operation and installation of the equipment and to guarantee our ability to complete a contract.
 These performances guarantees have various terms, which are generally less than one year.

-We lease office space for various sales and service locations throughout the world and various equipment, primarily office equipment.
-Rental expense for operating leases amounted to \$2,454, \$1,549 and \$1,311 at April 26, 2008, April 28, 2007 and April 29, 2006, respectively.
-Future minimum payments under noncancelable operating leases, excluding executory costs such as management and maintenance fees with initial or remaining terms of one year or more, consisted of the following at April 26, 2008:
+Leases: We lease office space for various sales and service locations throughout the world, manufacturing space in the United States and China, and various equipment, primarily office equipment.
+Some of these leases, including the lease for manufacturing facilities in Sioux Falls, SD, include provisions for extensions or purchase.
+The lease in Sioux Falls, SD can be exteded for an additional one year past its current term which ends May 31, 2011 and can be purchased on or before May 31, 2011 for \$8,400.
+Rental expense for operating leases was \$3,297, \$2,454 and \$1,549 at May 2, 2009, April 26, 2008 and April 28, 2007, respectively.
+Future minimum payments under noncancelable operating leases, excluding executory costs such as management and maintenance fees, with initial or remaining terms of one year or more consisted of the following at May 2, 2009: